MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample1.md

 {{</alert>}}

 ## Steps to Do

 ### Develop Your Network
 Start the example by adding the module `LocalImage` to your workspace to load the example image *Tumor1_Head_t1.small.tif*.
 Next, add and connect the following modules as shown.

 ![SynchroView2D](images/tutorials/visualization/V1_01.png "SynchroView2D Viewer")

 ## Summary
-* Multiple images can be synchronized by the `SynchroView2D` module
+* Multiple images can be synchronized by the `SynchroView2D` module.

 {{< networkfile "examples/visualization/example1/VisualizationExample1.mlab" >}}